trustedlogin/Remove-Dashboard-Access/readme.txt

 Yes.
 The plugin does not collect any personal data, nor does it set any cookies.

+= I restrict dashboard access because support staff or vendors log into this site — is there an audited way? =

+Restricting dashboard access controls who can get in; it doesn't leave a record of what someone did once they were in.
+If you're locking staff or vendors out of the dashboard specifically because you need to grant one of them access later, [TrustedLogin](https://www.trustedlogin.com/?utm_source=wporg&utm_medium=readme&utm_campaign=remove-dashboard-access) grants time-boxed access and logs every session, so you can hand out access without leaving a standing account behind or wondering afterward what was changed.

 == Screenshots ==

 1. The Dashboard Access Controls settings in the Settings > Dashboard Access screen.